wdwzyyg/ptyrad/WISHLIST.md

 - Try [4DSTEM-calibration] (https://github.com/ningustc/4DSTEM-Calibration) for position correction initialization with better affine transformation values
 - Add a scan rotation fitting routine from the curl of gradCoM of CBEDs similar to the py4DSTEM's `solve_for_center_of_mass_relative_rotation` could be very handy
 - Data orientation checking script (permuting 8 configurations)
-- Add `get_detector_blur` estimation of detector blur from the tapering of vacuum CBED aperture edge and some fitting.
-Might be able to suggest better dx calibration if we trust the convergence angle.
-Can probably combine with `get_rbf` routine
-- Add a routine to check for CBED calibration (rbf/convergence angle) and off centering

 ### Code clarity